dovetail-lab/fabric-operation/README.md

-# operation
+# fabric-operation

-This section contains scripts that let you define, create, and test a Hyperledger Fabric network in Kubernetes locally or in a cloud.
+This package contains scripts that let you define, create, and test a Hyperledger Fabric network in Kubernetes locally or in a cloud.
 Supported cloud services include AWS, Azure, and Google Cloud.
 The fabric network parameters can be specified by a property file, e.g., the sample network, [netop1.env](./config/netop1.env).

 The scripts support both `docker-compose` and `kubernetes`.
 All steps are done in docker containers, and thus you can get a Fabric network running without pre-downloading any artifact of Hyperledger Fabric.

 This utility is implemented using bash scripts, and thus it does not depend on any other scripting tool or framework.

 ## Prerequisites

-* Your workstation must support `bash` shell scripts.
+- Your workstation must support `bash` shell scripts.
-* If you want to create and test a Fabric network on local host, you need to install docker-compose and/or kubernetes locally, i.e.,
+- If you want to create and test a Fabric network on local host, you need to install docker-compose and/or kubernetes locally, i.e.,
-  * Install Docker and Docker Compose as described [here](https://docs.docker.com/compose/install/).
+  - Install Docker and Docker Compose as described [here](https://docs.docker.com/compose/install/).
-  * Mac user can enable kubernetes as described [here](https://docs.docker.com/docker-for-mac/#kubernetes).
+  - Mac user can enable kubernetes as described [here](https://docs.docker.com/docker-for-mac/#kubernetes).
-  * The scripts are not tested with [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), although they may work without much change.
+  - The scripts are not tested with [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), although they may work without much change.
-* If you want to create and test a Fabric network in a cloud, you would not need to download anything except a `CLI` required to access the corresponding cloud service.
+- If you want to create and test a Fabric network in a cloud, you would not need to download anything except a `CLI` required to access the corresponding cloud service.
 We currently support Amazon EKS, Azure AKS, and Google GKE.
 Other cloud services may be supported in the future.

-  * For AWS, refer the scripts and instructions in the [aws folder](./aws).
+  - For AWS, refer the scripts and instructions in the [aws folder](./aws).
-  * For Azure, refer the scripts and instructions in the [az folder](./az).
+  - For Azure, refer the scripts and instructions in the [az folder](./az).
-  * For Google cloud, refer the scripts and instructions in the [gcp folder](./gcp)
+  - For Google cloud, refer the scripts and instructions in the [gcp folder](./gcp)

 ## Prepare Kubernetes namespace

 This step is necessary only if you use Kubernetes.
 So, skip it when `docker-compose` is used.

 ```bash
 cd ./namespace